kkhubb29/EmergencyRoomApplication/README.md

 For **phase 1**, I am going ot focus on a patient being able to enter their name and the ER coordinator being able to manipulate the list and to assign them.

-I will introduce scoring and the questionnaire at a later phase.
+I will introduce sorting the list at a later phase.

 ## User Stories:
 - As a user *(patient)*, I want to be able to add my name to the ER patient list.